tc39/notes/meetings/2019-12/december-3.md

 MBS: I'd be interested in this, but I wouldn't want to commit to something I can't always be available for.
 Something I'd like to do, I would love to meet all the candidates to discuss time commitments.
 We should figure out what everyone is comfortable committing to.

-RK (who?
-RKG?): People have asked if I can help facilitate.
+RKG: People have asked if I can help facilitate.
 Not sure I want to commit but am interested to help facilitate.
 I assumed that would be separate from the chair group.

 YSV: We had chairs vs. facilitators, where chairs were more committed and facilitators had specific tasks.
 Task-based splitting of the roles worked well.
 Things not split by task got dropped.
 We need a smaller group that can be contacted.
 Let's talk at lunch.